 The first concerted effort to understand and study the effects of radiation on humans began at the Metallurgical Laboratory at the University of Chicago in the spring of 1942, nearly six months before the Manhattan Project was officially approved.
-The director of the Met Lab at this stage, Arthur H. Compton, recalled that the real impetus behind the program came from the physicists themselves: "Our physicists became worried.
+The director of the Met Lab at this stage, Arthur H. Compton (pictured; image courtesy of the University of Chicago Photographic Archive, apf1-01881, Special Collections Research Center, University of Chicago Library), recalled that the real impetus behind the program came from the physicists themselves: "Our physicists became worried.
 They knew what happened to the early experimenters with radioactive materials.
 Not many of them had lived very long.
 They were themselves to work with materials millions of times more active than those of early experimenters.
 What was their own life expectancy?"

 Many of the physicists who were working at the Met Lab knew about early European researchers who had been injured or died as a result of their scientific labors, particularly those who had worked with x-rays and radium.
 In addition, the National Bureau of Standards published a handbook in 1941 that described a wide variety of radiation exposures that were linked to cancer, including handling of radioactive materials, bombardment by proximity to materials, breathing of dusts, and ingestion of the elements by mouth or by skin contact.
 Many of the scientists in Chicago were exposed to such risks on a daily basis and grew concerned about their health.